 -Group Size: 12-14 travelers

 -Physical Rating: Moderate.
 Rock climbing on Railay beach (April through October trips) is physical but the routes are designed for beginners.
 There are short hikes when visiting waterfalls and at the elephant sanctuary.
 Kayaking is optional and is conducted on open water.
-Tab Kak Hang Nak Nature Trail (November through March trips) is physically demanding hike.
+Tab Kak Hang Nak Nature Trail (November through March trips) is a physically demanding hike.

 Travel connects us.
 Community keeps us connected.